Tasmanian Visiting Architects Program highlights sustainability, innovation and collaboration

 The afternoon was spent at Britton Timbers in the far north-west to fully examine how timber is processed into a variety of products including veneer leaf.
 Here the architects also learned about the utilization of processing residues to heat the local swimming pool and power a nearby food processing factory as well as the mill itself.

-On the final morning they visited the new Piermot Retreat development featuring Woodsmith engineered Tasmanian Oak Flooring.
+On the final morning, they visited the new Piermont Retreat development featuring Woodsmith engineered Tasmanian Oak Flooring.

 Preconceived notions dispelled